-Travel Reimbursement up to $6,000 will be awarded to each of the three finalist teams to help offset the cost of traveling to New Jersey to demonstrate their concepts.
+Travel Reimbursement up to $6,000 will be awarded to each of the three finalist teams to help offset the cost of traveling to the Forum to demonstrate their concepts.

 Finalist teams will also be invited to an awards ceremony where a $25,000 prize will be presented to the lead university of the winning team.